 Asymptomatic spread of COVID-19 is of significant concern among the college sport environment because, like the broader student body, it is largely composed of younger adults (18-29 years of age).
 Even if these individuals remain asymptomatic or are minimally symptomatic after being infected with SARS-CoV-2, they are still capable of spreading the virus that causes COVID-19.
-If they infect another younger adult, the risk of an adverse outcome is low, although the long-term consequences to cardiopulmonary health to themselves or other younger adults remain unknown.
-In contrast, contact with that same asymptomatic/minimally symptomatic individual presents a potentially lethal risk for high-risk category individuals who are far more likely to have an adverse outcome if infected with the coronavirus that causes COVID-19 (see below).
-Relatedly, presymptomatic spread is also a concern, as these individuals are infected with COVID-19 but have not yet developed symptoms or signs of this disease.
+If they infect another younger adult, the risk of an adverse outcome is low, although the longterm consequences to cardiopulmonary health to themselves or other younger contrast. remain unknown.
+In contact with asymptomatic/minimally symptomatic individual presents a potentially lethal risk for high-risk category individuals who are far more likely to have an adverse outcome if infected with the coronavirus that causes COVID-19 (see below).
+Relatedly, pre-symptomatic spread is also a concern, as these individuals are infected with COVID-19 but have not yet developed symptoms or signs of this disease.